AIS-SNU/PID-Comm/README.md

 }
 ```

-Script is available to test the tutorial code.
+A script is available to test the tutorial code.
 ```
 cd tutorial;
 ./AllReduce_demo.sh;